-- The Confederate forces had almost all of the best battle officers, and Robert E. Lee was the greatest general of that (and perhaps any) war as well as a great and eminently laudable human being.
+- The Confederate forces had almost all of the best battle officers, and Robert E. Lee was the greatest general of that (and perhaps any) war as well as an eminently laudable human being.

-- The South lost not for lack of commitment or lack of righteousness, but because it was outgunned by a military force superior in number and ruthlessly brutal in strategy and tactics; therefore, unable to win, they must have been fighting for a glorious ideal.
+- The Southerners lost not for lack of commitment or lack of righteousness, but because they were outgunned by a military force superior in number and ruthlessly brutal in strategy and tactics; therefore, unable to win, they must have been fighting for a glorious ideal.